sandhiya1912/Ei_Excercises/README.md

 ### 1. Adapter Pattern
 **Use Case:**  Modernizing an old attendance system with a new fingerprint-based system while maintaining compatibility.

 **Relation to Pattern:**  Adapter pattern bridges the old system and the new system, allowing integration without modifying the old code.

 **Classes:**
 - `OldAttendanceSystem` – Represents the legacy attendance system.
 - `AttendanceSystem` – Adapter interface that defines new system operations.
-- `NewAttendanceSystem` – Adapter implementation bridging old and new systems.
+- `NewAttendanceSystem` – Adapter implementation bridging old and new systems that uses fingerprint based attendance.
 - `Student` – Represents a student whose attendance is tracked.
-- `Main` – Demonstrates the adapter pattern.
+- `Main` – Main method that implements the adapter pattern.

 ### 2. Proxy Pattern
 **Use Case:**  A secure banking service with logging and security checks before accessing real banking services (deposit, withdraw).

-**Relation to Pattern:**  Proxy pattern controls access to the real service by adding extra features (logging, security).
+**Relation to Pattern:**  Proxy pattern controls access to the real service by adding extra features (logging, authentication).

 **Classes:**
-- `UserBank` – Represents a user in the banking system.
+- `UserBank` – Represents a user details(Id, name, pin, balance) in the banking system.
-- `BankService` – Service interface for banking operations.
+- `BankService` – Service interface for banking operations(deposit, withdraw).
 - `RealBankService` – Actual banking service implementation.
 - `ProxyBankService` – Proxy that adds logging and security checks before accessing `RealBankService`.
-- `Main` – Demonstrates proxy functionality.
+- `Main` – Main method implements proxy functionality.

-## Creational Design Patterns

-### 1. Factory Pattern
-**Use Case:**  Creating different types of home appliances (Microwave, Refrigerator, Washing Machine) using a factory.

-**Relation to Pattern:**  Factory pattern provides an interface for creating objects, letting subclasses decide which appliance to create.

-**Classes:**
-- `HomeAppliance` – Abstract product representing appliances.
-- `Microwave` – Concrete product.
-- `Refrigerator` – Concrete product.
-- `WashingMachine` – Concrete product.
-- `HomeApplianceFactory` – Abstract factory for creating appliances.
-- `MicrowaveFactory` – Creates `Microwave` objects.
-- `RefrigeratorFactory` – Creates `Refrigerator` objects.
-- `WashingMachineFactory` – Creates `WashingMachine` objects.
-- `Client` – Requests appliances through factories.
-- `Main` – Demonstrates the factory pattern.

-### 2. Prototype Pattern
-**Use Case:**  Duplicating different types of documents (PPT, Report, Resume) efficiently without recreating from scratch.

-**Relation to Pattern:**  Prototype pattern allows cloning existing documents, useful when object creation is costly.

-**Classes:**
-- `Document` – Abstract prototype defining clone behavior.
-- `PPT` – Concrete prototype for PowerPoint files.
-- `Report` – Concrete prototype for reports.
-- `Resume` – Concrete prototype for resumes.
-- `DocumentClient` – Client that clones documents.
-- `Main` – Demonstrates prototype cloning.

 ## Utils
 Utility classes used throughout the project:
 - `AppLogger` – Singleton logger for consistent logging.
 - `TransientError` – Represents temporary system errors.
 - `TransientException` – Custom exception for transient error handling.
+- `Z_Command_to_Run` - Here I given commands to execute the above design patterns, you can use this command to compile and run the code.

 ---